mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 He spoke to the crowd now, "Shinna grants the wishes of those who have earned their place in society.
 Wealth beyond what the mainland can offer, attention from the other sexes, euphoria that expands your reality.
 Now, ask yourself if you've earned it.
 If you're one of those vile criminals from the second boat, then by all means, follow Casra to hae hole in the ground.
 But if you're an upstanding member of society and you've come here to find a haven from the obscura, then come with me to the Great Pavilion.
 You deserve to be a part of the new world order."

-Casra heard clapping and wooing from some people behind him at the fire: his hired band of hypemakers.
-Thi realized now that the danger Kipnu was referring to was much heavier than he let on.
-But thi was surprised by the sound of his voice.
+There was clapping and wooing from some people behind him at the fire: his hired band of hypemakers.
+Thi realized now that the first boat was full of people fleeing the obscura.
+But why come to the darkness?
+Did they know?

-"I came here just yesterday, a doctor from Heiko," Kipnu interjected.
-His words were like an offering: humble and in earnest.
-"Like all of you, I was untrusting, afraid of the dark.
+"I came here just yesterday," Kipnu interjected from the other side of Casra.
+His words were like an offering: humble and earnest.
+"Like all of you, I came here unsure of what to expect.
 I was captured by one of Shinna's thugs, drugged with Kanosin, then put up for sale to the highest bidder.
 But Casra set me free.
 Thi showed me what this place could be if we only fought to change it for the better.
 You are free to follow this man, but there lies great danger."

 Casra took his hand, accepting his apology.